Mojo Village

 What will my sleeping conditions be like?

 You'll be sleeping in open bunk buildings called Adirondacks, or in group tents.
-It's a fun, social sleep setting where you can fall asleep with friends, old or new.
-You also have the option of bringing a personal tent.
-It's a good idea to bring a personal tent if you are a very light sleeper, or if you snore or have other conditions that may affect other sleepers.
-You'll have a chance to request the ability to bring a personal tent when you fill out the registration form.
+You have the option to bring a personal tent if you are a very light sleeper or if you snore or have other conditions that may affect other sleepers.

 What is the food like?
 What if I have dietary restrictions?